Torah is a Hebrew word that means “teaching.”

 God taught Moses the first Lord’s Prayer.
 By descending in a cloud, God clothed himself and Moses together in a talit, overshadowing Moses as the Holy Spirit overshadowed the Blessed Virgin Lk 1:35 and the Father glorified Rabbi Yeshua Mt 17:5.

-This first Lord’s Prayer begins, “The Lord, the Lord, a God merciful and gracious,” which is itself Trinitarian.
+Let’s look more closely.
+“The Lord, the Lord, a God merciful and gracious,” is itself Trinitarian.
 Its original Hebrew includes, “Vayaavor Elohim al panav [God passed in front of his face].
 Vayikra [and he called], ‘Adonai Elohim el rakhum [merciful God] vekhanun [and forgiving] erekh apaiim [patient and humble] verav khesed ve’emet [full of grace and truth].’”
 This phrase, erekh apaiim arrests our attention.
-Did Moses bow down before the living Yeshua a thousand years before the Incarnation?
+Did Moses bow down before the living Rabbi Yeshua a thousand years before the Incarnation?
 Rabbi Yeshua was “gentle and lowly in heart.”
 Mt 11:29.

 Mercy is rakhamim, from the same root rkhm as rekhem, womb, a place of mercy.
 Verav khesed ve’emet means “full of grace and truth.”
-St. John describes Rabbi Yeshua using exactly these words.
+Rabbi Yokhanan describes Rabbi Yeshua using exactly these words.
 “And the Word became flesh and dwelt among us, full of grace and truth” Jn 1:14.

 Rabbi Yeshua also wore a talit and taught us how to pray: “Our Father who art in heaven, hallowed be thy name.
 Thy kingdom come.
 Thy will be done on earth as it is in heaven.
 Give us this day our daily bread; and forgive us our trespasses, as we forgive those who trespass against us; and lead us not into temptation, but deliver us from evil” Mt 6:9–13.